amatani96/PortfolioProjects/README.md

 The document explaining my process of creating the visualisations for this project can be found [here](Excel_Top_100_Grossing_Films.docx) and the .xlsx file can be found [here](Excel_Top_100_Grossing_Films.xlsx).

 ## COVID Follow Along Project
-For the following SQL based project I followed along to the tutorial created by AlexTheAnalyst at the following link: https://www.youtube.com/watch?v=qfyynHBFOsM
+For the following SQL based project I followed along to the [tutorial created by AlexTheAnalyst](https://www.youtube.com/watch?v=qfyynHBFOsM)

 For this project I used Microsoft SQL Server Management Studio to analyse COVID deaths data from two "Our World In Data" datasets.
 While following along to the above video I pulled out certain columns from the datasets and used them to display certain data as is specified by the comments within the COVIDFollowAlong.sql file.